 Award–winning historical fiction novelists Paul Lynch and Chris Womersley speak to Susan Wyndham about how they use magical and supernatural elements to bring the harsh realities of the past to life.
 Paul’s Grace uses dreams, memory and myth to tell the life-changing odyssey of two young siblings living under the shadow of the Great Famine in Ireland.
 Chris’s City of Crows is an evocative story of fortune-telling, magic and witchcraft set amid the grimy streets of 17th-century Paris.

-Paul Lynch is supported by the Consulate General of Ireland, Sydney.
+Supported by the Consulate General of Ireland, Sydney and Culture Ireland.

 Paul Lynch (International)